What do Prada Bags and Saint Anastasia have to do with practical ideas to help Christians minimize consumerism?

-There is often a conflict between admiring beautiful objects and acquiring beauty.
+There is often a conflict between admiring beautiful objects and acquiring beautiful objects.
 Christians are called to reject materialism in all its forms.
 Our objective is to reach Heaven, and the journey requires zero baggage.

 Thousands of words have been written about rejecting materialism.
 Tips have been shared about choosing quality over quantity, beauty over clutter and multifunctional tools over one purpose kinds, etc. And while I have benefitted from all of those strategies and inspirational articles, I have yet to win the battle against consumerism.
 Let’s just say, some advertisement campaigns are very effective!

-God sends us daily messages.
+But God sends us daily messages to stir our hearts.
 I believe that our Lord created the perfect scenario for me to reflect on the challenge of materialism.
 Enter a Prada Bag and Saint Anastasia.

 One Sunday morning, I admired the advertisement for a beautiful Prada bag before attending Church.
 My eyes sparkled as I examined this beautifully designed purse.
 I was still thinking about it when the liturgy started and felt guilty pangs for my lack of concentration during the liturgy and for the reason of my lack of attention: a Prada bag!
 But, the heart wants what the heart wants, and at that moment, my heart would not have refused to own a Prada bag!

 My divine message came in the form of the Synexarium reading that day.
 The Synexarium contains the summaries of the lives of Saints and Martyrs that are celebrated and commemorated through the Coptic liturgical year.
 As if by design (I believe it was), the Church was commemorating the departure of Saint Anastasia.
 If you have not had the blessing of hearing of her before, she was a Byzantine lady of legendary beauty, to the point that Emperor Justinian desired her and sought to marry her.
 Saint Anastasia rejected the chance to become the Empress, with all the glory and riches that would ensue, and rushed to inform the Emperor’s wife of her predicament.

 She was from a noble family in the city of Constantinople.
 She was very beautiful and had a great moral character.